cosmos/ibc-rs/CONTRIBUTING.md

 Each stage of the process is aimed at creating feedback cycles which align contributors and maintainers in order to ensure that:
-- Contributors don’t waste their time implementing/proposing features which won’t land in `master`
+- Contributors don’t waste their time implementing/proposing features which won’t land in `main`
 - Maintainers have the necessary context in order to support and review contributions

 ## Forking

 If you do not have write access to the repository, your contribution should be made through a fork on Github.
-Fork the repository, contribute to your fork (either in the `master` branch of the fork or in a separate branch), and then make a pull request back upstream.
+Fork the repository, contribute to your fork (either in the `main` branch of the fork or in a separate branch), and then make a pull request back upstream.

 When forking, add your fork's URL as a new git remote in your local copy of the